Top of Page

 ✔️ Keep phone calls brief, talk in a low voice, don't use the speaker, mute the ringer.

-✔️ Check that you have all of your belongings before leaving the train.
+✔️ Check that you have all of your belongings before leaving the bus.
 Be alert for unattended bags or items.

 ✔️ Speed everyone's journey - exit by the center doors.